Natanz

 Natanz (نطنز) (Note: Also romanized as Naţanz) is a city in the Central District of Natanz County, Isfahan province, Iran, serving as capital of both the county and the district.
 It is 70 km south-east of Kashan.

 Demographics

 Population

 At the time of the 2006 National Census, the city's population was 12,060 in 3,411 households.
 The following census in 2011 counted 12,281 people in 3,829 households.
 The 2016 census measured the population of the city as 14,122 people in 4,564 households.

 Nuclear facility

-Natanz nuclear facility is part of Iran’s nuclear program.
-It is located some 33 km NNW from the town near a major highway, is generally recognized as Iran's central facility for uranium enrichment.
+The Natanz nuclear facility, located some 33 km NNW from the town near a major highway, is generally recognized as Iran's central facility for uranium enrichment.